NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

     To update the modem firmware using USB, complete the following steps:

-    1. Open nRF Connect for Desktop and launch the Programmer app if it is not already open.
+    1. Open nRF Connect for Desktop and launch the {{app_name}} if it is not already open.
     1. Make sure that **Enable MCUboot** is selected.
     1. Switch off the Thingy:91.
     1. Press **SW3** while switching **SW1** to the **ON** position.